grow

 • We grow edible plants in our nursery where we can completely control and regulate the growing environment

-• We maintain the Forest Garden as part of our teaching courses, and voluntarily
+• We maintain our public Forest Garden voluntarily

-• We design growing spaces for schools, colleges and universities as well as cooking schools and catering colleges
+• We design growing spaces for cooking schools, catering colleges, hotels, cafes & restaurants

-• We have experience in growing a wide range of fruit (including citrus), vegetables (annual and perennial), herbs & spices (modern and historic), edible flowers, nuts and honey and egg production
+• We have experience in growing a wide range of fruit (including citrus), vegetables (annual and perennial), herbs & spices (modern and historic), edible flowers, nuts, honey & egg production

 Our growing principles: